This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

-Skill factor: If by skill we mean the use of strategies and tactics, there is very little skill involved in Trivial Pursuit.
+Skill factor: If by the skill we mean the use of strategies and tactics, there is very little skill involved in Trivial Pursuit.
 But if we mean knowing stuff, then it’s one of the most demanding board games on the market.

 Luck factor: Although the moves are determined by the die, there is very little luck involved.
 Ok, sometimes you will get a (subjectively) easier or harder question or land on a certain category you (dis)like.
 But in the end, it will always be the player, who is the smartest, that will win.